withoutaface/HLA-NoVR-alyxhl2-ui-weapons/README.md

-# HLA-NoVR + alyxhl2 ui and weapons
+# HLA-NoVR addon mod alyxhl2 ui and weapons
-NoVR Script for Half-Life: Alyx

-## alyxhl2 ui and weapons
-Addon contains:
+Unofficial custom viewmodels for the hla novr mod

+## addon mod content
 - custom ui
 - alyxhl2 custom font (ui icons)
 - viewmodel pistol
 - viewmodel shotgun
 - viewmodel grenade
-- custom hands texture
+- custom hands texture (optional with displays)

 (The ui was adapted and merged in the base hla novr repository - source files can be found in subfolder alyxhl2_ui_source_files)

-Viewmodel for the pistol and grenade by withoutaface Viewmodel shotgun is ported by me from source1 by author [Just Kris](https://gamebanana.com/mods/243462)
+- Viewmodel for the pistol and grenade by withoutaface
+- Viewmodel shotgun is ported by me from source1 by author [Just Kris](https://gamebanana.com/mods/243462)

 Please note that the viewmodels are work-in-progress - Enjoy!